To get Personalised DAF Based Questions for your Robust Interview Preparation.

 • Ensuring physical security of the borders and coasts by strengthening patrolling and surveillance.

-• Co-operating with voluntary organisations in the endeavour to prevent abuse of narcotics and synthetic drugs
+• Co-operating with voluntary organizations in the endeavor to prevent abuse of narcotics and synthetic drugs

-• Synchronisation and coherence among domestic laws of neighbouring countries to deter drug traffickers and also for translational exchange of criminals.
+• Synchronization and coherence among domestic laws of neighboring countries to deter drug traffickers and also for translational exchange of criminals.

-• Developing Common strategies to tackle with emerging threat of drug trafficking through maritime route.
+• Developing Common strategies to tackle the emerging threat of drug trafficking through maritime routes.

 • Further strengthening and upgradation of intelligence network, upgradation of surveillance equipment and future requirements such as the setting up of training academy and drug labs.

-• the Narcotics Act may be amended to plug the procedural loopholes and to calibrate punishments by grouping the offences.
+• the Narcotics Act may be amended to plug the procedural loopholes and to calibrate punishments by grouping the offenses.

 • Demand reduction: The strategies should also include demand reduction along with supply reduction.
 Supply reduction would include enforcement activities while demand reduction would involve rehabilitation and de-addiction measures.